 Certainly not the estimated 1 million adults in the United States who have chosen orthodontic treatment as the route to better oral health and emotional well-being.
 Adults are discovering that today’s high-tech materials are light-years away from the “metal mouth” look they may have been familiar with as teenagers. i-Orthodontics Invisalign (clear aligners) and clear or tooth colored bracket options are recent innovations that use sophisticated engineering to ensure less time is spent in braces.

 Orthodontic emergencies are very rare, but when they do occur, we are available to you.
 As a general rule, you should call the office when you experience severe pain or when you have a painful appliance problem that you can’t take care of yourself.
 We will schedule an appointment to resolve the problem.
 There are temporary solutions to many problems that you can take care of yourself.
-Below is a list of things that sometimes occur, as well as some remedies and instructions in case they do happen.

 During the first week after your braces are in place and routine adjustments are complete, you may feel some soreness and discomfort.
 We generally recommend that you take an analgesic such as acetaminophen (e.g. Tylenol) or ibuprofen (e.g. Advil, Motrin).
 This, of course, is the protocol only if there are no known allergies to these medications.
 If you have an open sore, you can rinse with warm salt water to soothe the area.